 Polystyrene foam and plastic can play an integral role in a product’s aesthetic integrity; thus, it is also used in appliances like computers, television, routers, and printers.

-The packaging is the largest PS foam consumer thanks to numerous food industry options – egg cartons, meat packaging, poultry trays, and container packaging for vegetables.
-Additionally, CD and DVD cases and other types of foam packagings are also used in the market.
+The packaging is the largest PS foam consumer thanks to numerous food industry options – egg cartons, meat packaging, poultry trays, plastic cups, and container packaging for vegetables.
+Additionally, CD and DVD cases and other types of foam packaging are also used in the market.

 Owing to its clarity and good sterilization properties, it is quite popular within the medical sector for being used in products like Petri dishes, diagnostic components, culture trays, test tubes, and medical devices.